-We are pleased to present to you a balanced budget for the Midway City Sanitary District for Fiscal Year 2019-2020.
-This document demonstrates how the organization will continue to implement its vision to be a sustainable organization in service to the community and continue to take Midway City Sanitary District down the path of strong fiscal health and transparency.
+We are pleased to present to you a balanced budget.
+This document demonstrates how the organization will continue to implement its vision to be a sustainable organization in service to the community and continue to take Midway City Sanitary District down the path of strong fiscal health and transparency despite these uncertain times.